MithuBitz/LeetLab/Readme.md

 - Also code the catch block to return a response with status code 500 and a message "Error while fetching problem".

 ## Step 12:

+- Now implement the functionality of updateProblem controller.
+First we need to grab the id from the req.params and also grab the req.body for update the problem.
+First we need to use a try/catch block.
+In try block first we need to find the problem in database using id and hold the result in a variable as existing problem. if problem not exist then return a response with status code 404 and a message "Problem not found".
+- IF there is problem found then we need to update the problem useing 'update()' method with help of id and the data in req.body.
+Now we need to return a response with status code 200 and with success, message and updated problem.
+- Also code the catch block to return a response with status code 500 and a message "Error while updating problem".

+## Step 13:

+- Now implement the functionality of deleteProblem controller.
+Fisrt we need to grab the id from the req.params and hold it in a variable.
+Now use a try/catch block.
+In try block first we need to find the problem in database using id and hold the result in a variable as problem.
+- If there is no problem found then return a response with status code 404 and a message "Problem not found to delete".
+- If found the problem then we need to delete the problem useing 'delete()' method with help of id.
+Now we need to return a response with status code 200 and with success, message and deleted problem.
+- Also code the catch block to return a response with status code 500 and a message "Error while deleting problem".